HIdarknet/The-Remedy-Toolkit/README.md

 4. **Push to the branch** (`git push origin feature/amazing-feature`)
 5. **Open a Pull Request**

-All contributors with Pull Requests that are accepted will recieve a free key use the Toolkit commercially.
+All contributors whose Pull Requests are accepted will **receive a free commercial license key** for the Toolkit upon release, as thanks for helping shape its future.

 ---

 ## 📄 License

-This project has no license, but all rights for the work go to Cairo Creative Studios as designated by the creator of the Toolkit, Chad Wolfe
+This project is **proprietary software**.
+All rights are reserved by Cairo Creative Studios, as designated by the creator of the Toolkit, Chad Wolfe.

+- The source code may not be copied, modified, or redistributed without explicit permission.
+- Commercial licensing inquiries can be made at **[TheChayed@Gmail.com]**.
+- Contributors with accepted Pull Requests will be granted a free commercial license key.

 ---